manoharrshetty/employee/readme.md

 # Summary
-This is an Employee application with critical CRUD operations exposed as a Spring based REST API.
+This is an Enterprise ready Employee application with critical CRUD operations exposed as a Spring based REST API.
 The purpose of the app is to show how more can be achieved with less code.The design encourages developers to only focus on the business logic and leave the rest to the framework.Non-business functionality such as security(authentication,authorization,wire level encryption) ,logging,transaction management,health and performance monitoring,caching etc. are completely handled by framework with little or no code.

-# Spring Security
+# Application Security
-Combined Spring Security  and HTTPS
+In the REST API I have Combined Spring Security  and HTTPS End-to-End Security: Spring Security handles
+1. user authentication
-End-to-End Security: Spring Security handles a) user authentication b) user authorization, while c) HTTPS ensures the communication channel is secure (wire level/transmission security).
+2. user authorization, while
+3. HTTPS ensures the communication channel is secure (wire level/transmission security).
 HTTPS helps meet industry security standards like GDPR, HIPAA, and PCI DSS.Spring security protects against common attacks like:
 - Cross-Site Request Forgery (CSRF)